drandrewthomas/ChromeOS_Bluetooth_SPP_terminal/README.md

 ## Introduction

-I wanted a simple Bluetooth SPP terminal app for my Chromebook but the Chrome web-store didn't have much to offer that suited my needs.
+I wanted a simple offline-capable Bluetooth SPP terminal app for my Chromebook but the Chrome web-store didn't have much to offer that suited my needs.
 So I decided to write this app to let me connect to my SPP (serial port profile) Bluetooth devices, such as Arduino circuits and even my desktop CNC router and LASER cutter, and save data from them.
 As it might be useful for others writing Bluetooth apps for ChromeOS I decided to publish it here as open-source code.
 It works in clamshell and tablet mode and you can see what it looks like in the images folder and the picture below.

 ![Screenshot](https://github.com/drandrewthomas/ChromeOS_Bluetooth_SPP_terminal/blob/master/images/screenshot.png)